The Rise of Open Source Alternatives in the Software World

 10. Bitwarden: Securing Password Management

 In the critical domain of password management, Bitwarden has distinguished itself by adopting an open source model.
-Competing with established players like LastPass, Dashlane, and 1Password.
+Competing with established players like LastPass, Dashlane, 1Password and Psono.
 While Bitwarden’s core components are fully open source, the company maintains certain features under a “source available” license, striking a balance between openness and commercial viability.

 11. AppFlowy: Challenging Collaborative Workspaces